Lakeville, Connecticut: Other notable events

 Lakeville is the site of Connecticut's oldest cold case.
 Camp Sloane camper Connie Smith left the camp on Indian Mountain Road on the morning of July 16, 1952.
 She was ten years old and was from Sundance, Wyoming; she was the granddaughter of former Wyoming Governor Nels H. Smith.
-Several people observed her walking and hitchhiking toward the center of Lakeville.
+Several people observed Connie walking and hitchhiking toward the center of Lakeville.
 She was last seen walking along Route 44 near the intersection of Belgo Road.
-Her disappearance sparked one of the largest searches ever conducted by the Connecticut State Police.
+Connie's disappearance sparked one of the largest searches ever conducted by the Connecticut State Police.
 Despite a nationwide search, she was never found, and foul play is suspected.
-Her case remains open and still has a detective assigned to it.
+The case remains open and still has a detective assigned to it.

 Local institutions

 New England's oldest Methodist congregation is in Lakeville.

 Lime Rock Park, 4 mi southeast of Lakeville, is a motorsport race track that hosts sports car and stock car races.

 YMCA Camp Sloane is located in Connecticut, between Indian Mountain Road and Lake Wononpakook, and has operated there since 1928.